Ellenico Plurale: Dipinti dalla Collezione Sotiris Felios

-‘The other Arcadia’ proudly presents ‘Ellenico Plurale-Dipinti dalla Collezione Sotiris Felios’, an exhibition held under the auspices of H.E. the President of Italy, under the patronage of the Ministry of Cultural Heritage and Activity and in cooperation with the Embassy of Greece in Rome, featuring contemporary Greek painters and their works from the Sotiris Felios Collection at the main hall of Complesso del Vittoriano in Rome as of Tuesday November 27.
+‘The other Arcadia” proudly presents “Ellenico Plurale: Dipinti dalla Collezione Sotiris Felios”, an exhibition held under the auspices of H.E. the President of Italy, under the patronage of the Ministry of Cultural Heritage and Activity and in cooperation with the Embassy of Greece in Rome, featuring contemporary Greek painters and their works from the Sotiris Felios Collection at the main hall of the Complesso del Vittoriano in Rome, as of Tuesday 27th November.

 A painting by Yannis Moralis is exhibited separately.

-This is the third time the Sotiris Felios Collection is featured outside of Greece: so far it has been on display at the Sismanoglio Megaro (Istanbul, November 2010), and the Hellenic Institute for Byzantine and Post-Byzantine Studies (Venice, June 2011) as a collateral event of the Biennale.
+This is the third time the Sotiris Felios Collection is featured outside of Greece: so far it has been on display at the Sismanoglio Megaron (Istanbul, November 2010), and the Hellenic Institute for Byzantine and Post-Byzantine Studies (Venice, June 2011) as a collateral event of the Venice Biennale.

 The 208-page-long exhibition catalogue is bilingual (English and Italian) including, among others, texts and introductory comments by Greeks and Italians such as Michael Cambanis – Ambassador of Greece to Italy, Prof. Marina Lambraki-Plaka – National Gallery Director, Nikos Xydakis – art historian, Irene Orati – art historian, Alessandro Nicosia – Complesso del Vittoriano director, Prof. Claudio Strinati – art historian, Prof. Louis Godart – an expert on Greece and advisor to the President of the Italian Republic, Giuliano Serafini – curator and Sotiris Felios, the collector.